-The term Hatha is broadly referring to the physical practices of yoga.
-On iGita’s schedule, there are 3 classifications of yoga classes: VInyasa, Hatha, or Flow/flo.
+The term Hatha is broadly referring to all the physical practices of yoga.
+On iGita’s schedule, there are 3 classifications of yoga classes: Vinyasa, Hatha, or Flow/flo.
 For ease of understanding, we have included the label in the name of the class.
 For example, Ashtanga Vinyasa Yoga, Hot CoreFlo

 Hatha: iGita's Hatha Yoga Classes follow a traditional format; focusing on alignment, breath work, as well as strengthening, toning, and lengthening of the muscles.
-Poses may be held for 5-10 complete breaths, allowing the teacher enough time to give clear instruction, to demonstrate and to move around the room giving hands-on adjustments.
+Poses may be held for 20 secs - one minute, allowing the teacher enough time to give clear instruction, to demonstrate and to move around the room giving hands-on adjustments.
 Sequences of similar poses are typically “countered” immediately; i.e. backbending is followed by a forward bending, a twist to the right is followed by a twist to the left, etc.

 Hatha classes area good place to start and suitable for all levels.